taleldayekh/fair-share/README.md

 Components belonging to the _*Data Access Layer*_:

 - **Models**
-  Each model holds functions for making domain specific queries and mutations to the database data.
-A model handles requests from the _*Controller Layer*_ and returns a model object.
+  The models handle requests from the _*Controller Layer*_ and returns a model object.
+Each model holds a set of functions for making domain specific queries and mutations to the database data.

 ### Data Storage